WilCrofter/rpigrp_www/git.md

 3. Get a free GitHub account and add your *public* key to it:
     * Copy and paste the stuff in `.ssh/id_rsa.pub` to your settings page at GitHub.
 4. Accept an invitation to collaborate in the "rpigrp_www" project.
-5. Clone Webdev-in-a-Week to your rPi:
+5. Clone rpigrp_www to your rPi:
     * `git clone git@github.com:WilCrofter/rpigrp_www.git`
 7. Create a personal branch in your clone of rpigrp and push it to GitHub
     * `git -b checkout <name of your branch>`